ingrammicro-xvantage/xi-sdk-go/docs/PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerDiscountsInnerSpecialPricingInner.md

 HasVendorProgramName returns a boolean if a field has been set.

+### SetVendorProgramNameNil

+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerDiscountsInnerSpecialPricingInner) SetVendorProgramNameNil(b bool)`

+ SetVendorProgramNameNil sets the value for VendorProgramName to be an explicit nil

+### UnsetVendorProgramName
+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerDiscountsInnerSpecialPricingInner) UnsetVendorProgramName()`

+UnsetVendorProgramName ensures that no value is present for VendorProgramName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)